treseniomia/task-mstr/README.md

 * ** Clean Architecture**: Organized using a feature-based folder structure for scalability and maintainability.
 * **
 * Premium UI/UX**: Minimalist design featuring glassmorphism elements, smooth `reanimated` transitions, and consistent branding.
-* **🔥 Firebase Integration**: Secure authentication and real-time cloud data syncing for task management.
+* **Firebase Integration**: Secure authentication and real-time cloud data syncing for task management.

 ___
 Developed by: